• Home

 Step 2: Whisk Together the Dry Ingredients

-In a large bowl whisk together the gluten free flour, granulated sugar, baking powder, baking soda, lemon zest and salt.
+In a large bowl whisk together the gluten free flour, granulated sugar, baking powder, baking soda, 2 tablespoons lemon zest and salt.
 Set aside.

 Step 3: Mix Together the Wet Ingredients and Brown Sugar

-In a medium bowl, whisk together the milk of choice, light brown sugar, vegetable oil, lemon juice and the vanilla.
+In a medium bowl, whisk together the milk, light brown sugar, vegetable oil, ¼ cup lemon juice and vanilla.

 Step 4: Add the Wet Ingredients into the Dry

-Slowly add the milk mixture into the dry ingredients and whisk to combine.
-It if gets too thick, switch to a spatula.
+Slowly add the milk mixture into the dry ingredients and then whisk to combine.
+If it gets too thick, switch to a spatula.

 Cake tins with baked cakes.